matloff/regtools/inst/MLOverview.md

 These were developed almost exclusively in the AI community.

-An NN consists of *layers*, each of which consists of a number of *neurons*.
+An NN consists of *layers*, each of which consists of a number of *neurons* (also called *units* or *nodes*).
 Say for concreteness we have 10 neurons per layer.
 The output of the first layer will be 10 linear combinations of the predictor variables/features, essentially 10 linear regression models.
 Those will be fed into the second layer, yielding 10 "linear combinations of linear combinations," and so on.

 In regression settings, the outputs of the last layer will be averaged together to produce our estimated m(t).
 In the classification case with c classes, our final layer will have c outputs; whichever is largest will be our predicted class.

-NNs are arguably the most complex of all the methods described here, and tend to have many -- even millions -- of hyperparameters, stemming in large part because the numbers of layers and neurons per layer may be quite large.
-The coefficients in all those linear combinations (*weights*) are computed iteratively.
+"Yes," you say, "but linear combinations of linear combinations are still linear combinations.
+We might as well just use linear regression in the first place."
+True, which is why there is more to the story:
+*activation functions*.
+Each output of a layer is fed into a function A(t) for the purpose of allowing nonlinear effects in our model of m(t).

+For instance, say we take A(t) = t^2 (not a common choice in practice, but a simple one to explain the issues).
+The output of the first layer will be quadratic functions of our features.
+Since we square again at the outputs of the second layer, the result will be 4th-degree polynomials in the features.
+Then 8th-degree polynomials come out of the third layer, and so on.

+One common choice for A(t) is the logistic function l(u) we saw earlier.
+Another popular choice is ReLU, r(t) = max(0,t).
+No matter what we choose for A(t), the point is that we have set up a nonlinear model for m(t).

 Here's an example, again with the Vertebrae data:  The predictor variables V1, V2 etc. for a new case to be predicted enter on the left,